The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Galaxies on the lightcones

 We also show two insets in Fig.~\ref{fig:180degreesA} that successively zoom in to a rich supercluster region and are 40~Mpc and 400~Mpc in diameter, respectively.
 The intermediate enlargement gives a clear illustration of the filamentary large-scale structure, with the biggest concentrations of galaxies found at their intersection points.
 It is apparent that red galaxies are preferentially found in these group- and cluster-sized concentrations, an impression that becomes particularly evident in the final enlargement.

-In Figure~\ref{fig:180degreesB}, we display the galaxies in the same viewing geometry again, but this time in redshift space.
-The background image now shows a subtle difference in the clustering pattern in this large-scale view, in the form of a squashing of structures along the line-of-sight, caused by coherent infall onto large-scale structures.
+In Figure~\ref{fig:180degreesB}, we display the galaxies in the same viewing geometry but in redshift space.
+The background image now shows a subtle difference in the clustering pattern in the form of a squashing of structures along the line-of-sight, caused by coherent infall onto large-scale structures.
 This is one aspect of the well-known redshift space distortions.
-The other becomes prominently visible in the intermediate scale zoom, in the form of a pronounced stretching of virialized structures along the line-of-sight due to the associated internal random motions, the so-called `finger-of-god' effect.
-The final zoom makes it clear that, as a result of this effect, correctly identifying membership to bound structures is substantially more difficult in redshift space than in real space.
+The other becomes prominently visible in the intermediate scale zoom, where there is a pronounced stretching of virialized structures along the line-of-sight due to the associated internal random motions, the so-called `finger-of-god' effect.
+The final zoom makes it clear that, as a result of this effect, correctly identifying membership in bound structures is substantially more difficult in redshift space than in real space.